-▶ Call the tool: Enter the tool data.
-Confirm each of your entries with the ENT key.
-Do not forget the tool axis

-- ► Confirm Radius comp.: RL/RR/no comp? by pressing the ENT key: Do not activate the radius compensation - ▶ Confirm the Miscellaneous function M? with the END key: The TNC saves the entered positioning block
+- ▶ Retract the tool: Press the orange axis key Z in order to get clear in the tool axis, and enter the value for the position to be approached, e.g. 250.
+Confirm with the ENT key - ► Confirm Radius comp.: RL/RR/no comp? by pressing the ENT key: Do not activate the radius compensation - ➤ Confirm the Miscellaneous function M? with the END key: The TNC saves the entered positioning block

-Call the cycle menu
+► Call the cycle menu